dkmfbk/rdfpro/src/site/markdown/usage.md

 #### <a class="anchor" id="read"></a> @read

-    @read|@r [-b BASE] [-p] URL...
+    @read|@r [-b BASE] [-w] URL...

 Reads quads from one or more files, injecting them in the input stream to produce the emitted output stream.
 Multiple files are read in parallel and multiple threads are used to parse files that use a line-oriented RDF syntax (NTriples, NQuads, TQL).

 Option `-b BASE` can be used to specify a base URI for resolving relative URIs in the input files.

-Option `-p` causes BNodes in input files to be preserved.
+Option `-w` causes BNodes in input files to be rewritten to avoid possible clashes between BNodes in different files or between a parsed BNode and a BNode in the processor input stream.
-If not specified, the default is to rewrite BNodes on a per-file basis, so that no BNode clash may occur between BNodes in different files or between a parsed BNode and a BNode in the processor input stream.
+If not specified, the default is to preserve BNodes read from files.

 Arguments `URL...` identify the files to read; local files (absolute or relative paths) as well as `file://`, `http://`, `https://` URLs can be supplied.
 For each file, its RDF format and compression scheme are detected based on the extension (e.g., ttl.gz -> gzipped Turtle).